“It’s about having role models”

 18 juni 2019

 What’s needed to give girls in East Africa the opportunity to study science at university level?
 Well, one way is to hold a summer school at Uppsala University.
-This resulted in networks that have contributed to a 90% increase in female students in mathematics and physics at Makerere University in Uganda.
+This resulted in networks that have contributed to a 90 per cent increase in female students in mathematics and physics at Makerere University in Uganda.

 “When the girls meet us, they get a glimpse of what opportunities can open up for them after they have studied mathematics or physics,” says Carla Puglia, Programme Director in Physics within the International Science Programme (ISP).